achoudh6/achoudh6.github.io/index.md

 #### *What am I doing these days?*

 _ Taking a grad course on Metal Additive Manufacturing (ISE 789), taught at <a href="https://www.camal.ncsu.edu/">CAMAL</a>.<br />
-_ Attending another grad course on Digital Manufacturing (MAE 589), centered around the concept of a Digital Twin. <br />
+_ Attending another grad course on Digital Manufacturing (MAE 589), centered around the concept of a <a href="https://www2.deloitte.com/insights/us/en/focus/industry-4-0/digital-twin-technology-smart-factory.html
+">Digital Twin</a>. <br />